Chevrolet Silverado Recall Lawsuit | 2025 Latest Updates

 Damages You Can Recover

-If successful in your Chevrolet Silverado lawsuit, you may be eligible to recover various types of damages:
+If successful in your Chevrolet Silverado recall lawsuit, you may be eligible to recover various types of damages:

 • Reimbursement for out-of-pocket repair expenses